synle/display-dj/README.md

 - [DEV.md](https://github.com/synle/display-dj/blob/main/DEV.md)

+## Known issues

+Due to the complexity and quirks of `ddc/ci` protocol, unfortunately it's nearly impossible to support every single monitor out there.
+So if you run into issue where this app doesn't work, we will not guarantee support.

 ## Suggestion?

 Use the following link to file a bug or a suggestion.
+Please indicate which OS and monitor.

 - [File a bug or a suggestion?](https://github.com/synle/display-dj/issues/new)